FunnelKitBlogs

 additional fee for specific products

-🔔 Note: With the premium version of this plugin, you can use another product-specific parameter like cart, which contains category product and attribute.
+🔔 Note: With the premium version of this plugin, you can use another product-specific parameter like cart, which contains category, product, and attribute.

 Use Case #4: Additional fees based on the user

 With the free version, you can charge a specific user using their email address.
+With the premium, you can charge additional fees based on the user's role.

 charge addiitonal fee at WooCommerce checkout based on user role